 We determine our activities by assessing the needs of local people and our business community, and considering the risks that require addressing.
-We do this through [provide details of engagement with local citizens and businesses] and through using data and other information available to us and our partners.
+We do this through using data and other information available to us and our partners.
 In this way we ensure our resources are targeted appropriately, in the light of these local needs and of national priorities.